codewordcreative/susty-icons/README.md

 * Repeating identical or near-identical symbols more than once rather than using the symbol and use system
 * Overuse of additional points to create curves, when adjusting the main curve would suffice
 * General junk code, but existing tooling is good for getting rid of this
+* Unnecessary attributes (e.g., stroke-linejoin="round" in images where no lines join, or stroke-linecap="round" where no lines have open ends)
 * Rare in icons, but worth mentioning: Some transforms used are much more complex to render (see below)
 * Rare in icons, but common in logos: Forgetting the text element exists (vectors of text are so complex!)